Mohammadir20/Mohammadir20/README.md

-#  In The Name Of god🧡☪
+#  In The Name Of Allah🧡☪

 ##  Mohammadir20💙
+---
 Is Of Iranian Programmer🇮🇷
 ---